inlets/inlets-pro/chart/inlets-tcp-server/README.md

 ## Use your Kubernetes cluster for exit-servers

-This chart installs the inlets PRO server in TCP mode.
+This chart installs the inlets Pro server in TCP mode.
 It runs the inlets server process as a Pod within your Kubernetes cluster.

 You can use this to avoid creating individual exit-server VMs, or to connect a number of services into to a public Kubernetes cluster.
 It's up to you to decide whether you want to access any tunneled services from the Internet, or from within the cluster.